12 Questions People Still Have About 9/11

 The theory: Assuming the NSA didn't translate these ominous messages on the day they were intercepted, there's still the question of what the agency was doing that day.

 The consensus: The CIA had been on high alert since August 23 that a terrorist attack by Al Qaeda was imminent.
 These are the twists of fate that saved 7 people's lives on 9/11.

 How early did the government know?

-On July 31, 2001, the FAA issued a warning to airlines that "terror groups are known to be planning and training for hijackings.”
-According to CNN, this warning wasn't the first such warning issued by the government.
-In fact, as far back as 1998, in response to ominous statements made by Osama bin Laden himself, the FAA had warned airlines and airports to maintain a “high degree of alertness.”
-How long had the government been on notice that a major terrorist attack on the United States was being planned?
+The theory: As early as July 31, 2001, the FAA had issued a warning to airlines that "terror groups are known to be planning and training for hijackings."
+And according to CNN, this wasn't the first such warning issued by the government.

 Why won't anyone tell the FBI what happened?